Texas pocket gopher

 The Texas pocket gopher (Geomys personatus) is a species of rodent in the family Geomyidae.
 It is found in Tamaulipas in Mexico and in Texas in the United States.

 Description

 Males grow to a length of about 32 cm including a tail of about 11 cm.
 Females are slightly smaller and both sexes weigh about 400 g.
 The dorsal surface is a dull greyish-brown and the ventral surface is whitish with darker patches.
 There is very little hair on the tail especially near the tip.
 The upper incisors have a pair of grooves.

 Distribution

 The Texas pocket gopher is found in southern Texas as far north as Val Verde County and San Patricio County, and the state of Tamaulipas, the most north-easterly part of Mexico.
+Its range is patchy and disjointed, similarly to other Geomys species.
 It is common in the sand drifts on Mustang and Padre islands in the Gulf of Mexico.
+The population around Maverick County, Zavala County, and Dimmit County was recently recognized as a distinct species, Strecker's pocket gopher.

 Behavior

 A single Texas pocket gopher occupies a burrow system that may have short side branches and about 30 m of passages.
 It defends its burrow against intruders, emitting a wheezy call and gnashing its teeth.
 It mainly stays underground and plugs the surface entrances with soil.